Kim Junsu: 2010–2011: Musical's debut, Japan's solo debut and JYJ

-2012–2014: Tarantallegra and Incredible
+2012–2017: Domestic's solo debut and continuing musical career

 Kim released his first Korean full-length solo album, Tarantallegra, in May 2012.
 It was his first solo music release in two years, after the suspension of his solo activities in 2010.
-For the album, he directly took part in the production, composing and writing the lyrics for most of the songs.
-Rapper Flowsik of Asian-American music group Aziatix featured in the album's title track, "Tarantallegra".
-After unleashing two concept teasers, Kim released a video teaser for "Tarantallegra", where he showed a drastic transformation into a completely new image.
-The music video was published in full on May 13, a day before the official album release.
-To promote the album, he held concerts within Asia, as well as North America, South America and Europe.
-The Asian tour began on May 19 and 20 at Seoul's Jamsil Indoor Stadium and continued on to Thailand, Indonesia, Taiwan, China and Hong Kong.
-Ahead of the North American, South American, and European tour, C-JeS Entertainment revealed that Kim had finished recording an English song and planned for a new single release.
-The single, titled Uncommitted is written by Bruce 'Automatic' Vanderveer, and includes a new version of song "Tarantallegra".
-Kim also confirmed his remaining tour dates with stops in New York, Los Angeles, Mexico, Brasil, Chile and Germany.
-The first show was held at New York's Hammerstein Ballroom and the final show held at Turbinenhalle in Oberhausen.
-While touring Kim, along with Sunny Hill's Seung-ah, made an appearance in South Korean girl group, Fiestar's music video for their debut single, "Vista".
+To promote the album, he held concert tour kick off in Seoul on May 19 and 20 and continued to Thailand, Indonesia, Taiwan, China and Hong Kong.
+C-Jes later announced that the tour would extension to World Tour which plans to held two until three cities per continents of the North American, South American and European.
+C-JeS also confirmed that Kim's preparing repackage album with English song to targeting global market.
+His English single, "Uncommitted" was released.
+The song is written by Bruce 'Automatic' Vanderveer and also including a new version of song "Tarantallegra".

 In October 2012, Kim won his first "Best Actor" award at the 18th Korea Musical Awards for his performance as the transcendental existence Der Tod or The Death, a lead role in the Elisabeth, his third musical.
 He had also received third consecutive "Popular Star Award" at the annual The Musical Awards in June.
 On Christmas Eve, Kim released a digital single, Thank U For, before holding an all-live concert entitled "2012 XIA Ballad & Musical Concert with Orchestra" on the 29th.
 The concert featured ballads from his album as well as OST songs and a few pieces from his previous musicals, accompanied by an orchestra during the whole show.
 By the end of 2012, Kim has sold almost 200,000 copies of Tarantallegra and Uncommitted combined, becoming one of the year's highest selling solo artists on South Korea's record chart Gaon.